CliMA/Oceananigans.jl/docs/src/model_setup/forcing_functions.md

 ```

 Forcings are added to `Oceananigans` models by passing a `NamedTuple` of functions
-or forcing objects to the constructor for `IncompressibleModel`.
+or forcing objects to the `forcing` keyword argument in `IncompressibleModel`'s constructor.
 By default, momentum and tracer forcing functions are assumed to be functions of
 `x, y, z, t`.
 A basic example is